 The Australian Electoral Commission has lists of candidates.

 Voteeasy: is a platform that allows candidates to make information about themselves available for voters on one website.
-Go to the 2022 Election voteeasy website and look at the House of Reps and Senate pages to find your electorate and see who has put up information about themselves.
+Go to the 2022 Election voteeasy website (now turned off) and look at the House of Reps and Senate pages to find your electorate and see who has put up information about themselves.

 Places you can find out about how preferential voting works and how votes are counted